awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-rulegroup-regexpatternsetreferencestatement.md

 ## Properties<a name="aws-properties-wafv2-rulegroup-regexpatternsetreferencestatement-properties"></a>

 `Arn`  <a name="cfn-wafv2-rulegroup-regexpatternsetreferencestatement-arn"></a>
-The Amazon Resource Name \(ARN\) of the RegexPatternSet that this statement references\.
+The Amazon Resource Name \(ARN\) of the regular expression pattern set that this statement references\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `20`